minyoungg/overparam/README.md

 ```

 #### (4) Batch-norm and Residual connections
-We also provide support for batch-norm and linear residual connections
+We also provide support for batch-norm and linear residual connections.

 - batch-normalization (pseudo-linera layer: linear during `eval` mode)
 ```python